mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

     pre/post-processing script in the generator by using an existing Java library such as [Apache POI](https://poi.apache.org/).
 A tutorial for example for Excel can be found [here](https://www.codejava.net/coding/how-to-write-excel-files-in-java-using-apache-poi).

-!!! hint "I want to create multi outputs for a language.[^1]"
+!!! hint "I want to create multiple outputs for a language.[^1]"

+    - You can use a non-root concept in your root mapping rule e.g. use the concept of the children in the root mapping rule.
+It will create multiple roots as long as the generated files have different names.
+    - Use a preprocessing script to create new root nodes (maybe a new concept if necessary) for the children and create a root mapping rule for the newly introduced concept.
-    Use a dummy concept or a generation plan with a fork.
+    - Use a dummy concept or a generation plan with a fork.

     This question is also answered in [the generator cookbook](https://www.jetbrains.com/help/mps/generator-cookbook.html#howtogeneratemultiplefilesperrootnode).

 !!! question "How can you generate latex files?"